Chapter 6: The Law

 “Well the caller told dispatch that they heard you fighting with a female.
 They also heard a loud crash and screaming.”

-“As I said Cynthia left hours ago.
+“As I said Rosa left hours ago.
 We didn’t have any sort of disagreement.
 After she left, I started watching a horror movie.
 Perhaps the volume on my television was a little too loud,” suggested Dylan amicably.

 “Officers have been called out here on several occasions, for domestic disputes between you and your girlfriend.”

-“Is Cynthia your girlfriend?”
+“Is Rosa your girlfriend?”

 “Not really, we’re more like friends with benefits,” he explained.
 That sounded bad, but it was important to tell the truth as often as he could.
 Keeping a lot of lies straight would prove difficult.
 The worst thing he could do was get caught lying to the cops.
 Even an insignificant lie would make Dylan look bad, if they later discovered that Rosa had come to see him and then disappeared.
 Besides, they might decide to question Cynthia.